Rohit Sharma: Other one-day international matches

 His good form continued and, later in the year against Australia, he scored 141 (not out) in Jaipur.
 He followed that with 209 off 158 balls in Bangalore and established a then-world record for the most sixes (16) in a one-day international innings (since beaten by Eoin Morgan of England with 17).
 On 13 November 2014, playing against Sri Lanka at Eden Gardens in Kolkata, Sharma broke the world record for the highest score in a one-day international innings with 264 from 173 deliveries.

 In December 2017, India's captain Virat Kohli was rested for the series against Sri Lanka, in preparation for India's tour to South Africa, which began in the first week of January 2018.
 In his place, Sharma was appointed team captain and India under his leadership won the series 2–1, their eighth consecutive series win since defeating Zimbabwe in June 2016.
 Sharma also hit his third ODI double-century in this series, scoring 208 (not out) to extend his record of most ODI double-centuries by a player.

 In September 2018, in the absence of many top players including regular captain Virat Kohli, Sharma led India to win the 2018 Asia Cup, where they defeated Bangladesh in the final.

 On 12 January 2019, in the opening match against Australia at the Sydney Cricket Ground, Sharma scored 133 but it was in vain as India lost by 34 runs.
 It was his 22nd century in one-day internationals.
 At Delhi on 13 March 2019, in the fifth and final match of a home series against Australia, Sharma scored 56 including his 8,000th run in one-day internationals.
 It was his 200th innings.
 In 2019, he scored the most runs in ODIs by any batsman, with 1,490 runs in the calendar year, including 7 centuries.

 In November 2020, Sharma was nominated for the ICC Men's ODI Cricketer of the Decade award.

 In July 2022, Sharma became the first Indian captain to lead their team to both T20I and ODI series wins in England.
 He became the 3rd Indian captain to win an ODI series in England, and the first since 2014.

 In February 2025, at the ICC Champions Trophy, in a group game against Bangladesh, Rohit Sharma became the 2nd fastest player to score 11,000 runs in ODI Cricket.
 He achieved this feat in 261 innings, behind only Virat Kohli who achieved it in 222 innings.

+During the bilateral ODI series between India and England at Lord's in July 2026, Rohit Sharma became the first Indian batsman to score a century at the venue at the age of 39.
+With this century, Rohit completed the 34th century of his career by scoring the 138 runs.